luisaguilardev92/mercatto-admin/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Styling with Tailwind CSS

+This project uses [Tailwind CSS](https://tailwindcss.com/) for utility-first styling.
+The configuration is stored in `tailwind.config.js` and compiled through PostCSS using `postcss.config.js`.

+## Icons

+[Font Awesome](https://fontawesome.com/) is included via the Angular package `@fortawesome/angular-fontawesome`.
+A sample icon is displayed in `App` component to verify the setup.